ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

 ![Deployment](https://raw.githubusercontent.com/falydoor/blog-usa/blog-lambda-awscli/images/2021/03/lambda-awscli-deployment.png)

-You can manually trigger the Lambda in order to test and then check the CloudWatch logs:
+You can manually trigger the Lambda in order to test and then check the CloudWatch logs (we can see the progress of the sync):

 ![CloudWatch](https://raw.githubusercontent.com/falydoor/blog-usa/blog-lambda-awscli/images/2021/03/lambda-awscli-cloudwatch.png)